jonho7800/Git-Crash-Course/README.md

 - To find the folder that you have chosen to store your work in, use "cd" and "ls".
   - "cd" stands for "change directory'.
 Use "cd" to locate your file.
+  - EX: cd Desktop (then cd Github, then cd hello-world to get into the REPO)
   - "ls" stands for list.
 Use "ls" to list the files in the directory you are currently in.
   - Remember, "cd" INTO the REPO you are WORKING ON.